Information Literacy in the Gettysburg College Curriculum

 Discipline-Specific Information Literacy Standards

-The Association of College & Research Libraries has created discipline-specific information literacy standards in the following areas:
+ACRL has created discipline-specific information literacy standards in many areas, including:

 Information Literacy Program Foundations